colehaus/colex/content/posts/lky-deity-dude/main.md

 - <blockquote>Soon afterwards we also phased out protection for the assembly of refrigerators, air-conditioners, television sets, radios and other consumer electrical and electronic products.</blockquote>

-  Economic theory both recommends free trade for its positive impact on aggregate welfare and warns of its distributional consequences.
+  Economic theory both recommends free trade for its positive impact on aggregate productivity and warns of its distributional consequences.
 I saw no engagement with the latter concern in the memoirs.

 - <blockquote>[...]
 I wanted: good health services, with waste and costs kept in check by requiring co-payments from the user.
 Subsidies for health care were necessary, but could be extremely wasteful and ruinous for the budget.</blockquote>